ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 ### Emerging Operational Issues with Network Overlay Policy Changes

-Streaming video applications and the streaming platforms delivering content are starting to encounter various operational challenges related to Network Overlays.
-Typically the primary problems are encountered when the network overlay has made policy changes that are either unexpected, are difficult or impossible for the streaming platform to detect, or the changes are inconsistently applied.

-There are a variety of impacts but a few common classes of issues have been observed:
+Streaming video applications and content delivery platforms are increasingly encountering operational challenges associated with network overlays.
+These challenges arise when overlays introduce policy changes that are unexpected, inconsistently applied, or difficult—or even impossible—for the streaming platform to detect or adapt to in real time.
+While the specific impacts vary depending on the overlay’s design and implementation, several common classes of operational issues have been observed across deployments.
+These include mismatches in routing and cache selection, unexpected transport-layer behavior, and inconsistencies in latency or throughput reporting that affect Quality of Experience (QoE) monitoring and optimization.

 ## Policy Changes

-Changing the encryption policy from that expected by the streaming application, for example changing HTTP urls in manifests into HTTPS connections can disrupt architectures which involve the network being able to detect video flows.

-Changing routing policy from what is expected by the streaming application can break CDN cache selection logic, resulting in a farther away cache delivering lower quality video at higher latency than the closer cache that would be selected by the CDN cache selection logic might.
+Changes to network policies introduced by overlays can alter the expected behavior of streaming applications in several ways.

+For example, an overlay that modifies encryption policies—such as transforming HTTP URLs in manifests into HTTPS connections—can disrupt architectures that rely on the network’s ability to identify or classify video flows.
+In such cases, the visibility of traffic used for caching, optimization, or QoS treatment may be reduced or lost entirely.

+Similarly, overlays that alter routing policies can interfere with the Content Delivery Network (CDN) cache selection logic used by streaming platforms.
+A change in routing path may cause the application to connect to a more distant cache, resulting in higher latency, lower throughput, and degraded video quality, even when a closer cache would otherwise have been selected.

-A routing policy change example is illustrated in figure 1 of different policies for a network overlay vs the underlying base network which changes the traffic path from the Network Overlay having a different routing policy from that of the underlying native base network.
+An example of a routing policy change is illustrated in Figure 1, showing how a network overlay can apply a routing policy that diverges from that of the underlying base network, resulting in a modified traffic path and different delivery characteristics.

 ~~~
  R  = router